uwsailbot/boat_2018/README.md

 ## boat_vision
 Package for stereoscopic machine vision.
 This package is responsible for identifying objects in the water including obstacles (eg. Other boats, the shore, etc) and buoys used for navigation.

-## Deprecated

-Previously, this stack relied on the `phidgets_imu` package.
-This is no longer required.
-If you still wish to install it, clone https://github.com/ros-drivers/phidgets_drivers.git into your src and then rebuild:

-	$ catkin build

-Make sure to read the README.md in their repo and follow some extra steps to setup the phidgets package.
-You need to download the library from this [link](https://www.phidgets.com/downloads/phidget22/libraries/linux/libphidget22.tar.gz) and you must run this in the libphidget folder to build it:
-Run this in the libphidget folder to build it:

-	$ ./configure --prefix=/usr && make && sudo make install

-Also be sure to download the phidgets compass calibration program [See here](https://www.phidgets.com/?tier=3&catid=10&pcid=8&prodid=32)

-The compass calibration script can be found in the tools section of the `boat_interfaces` package, along with a readme on how to use it.

-If you want to download the python phidgets API [See here](https://www.phidgets.com/docs/Language_-_Python#Install_Phidget_Python_module_for_Linux)